nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ## `lea` - Load effective address

-This instruction help us load memory addresses into registers.
+This instruction helps us load memory addresses into registers.
 Compared to `ld`, `ldi` and `ldr`, `lea` doesn't bring program data into registers, but memory locations.

 The format of `lea` is: